Charlotte and Ken Johnson

 Charlotte and Ken Johnson have lived most of their lives in rural Aitkin County, on Little Pine Lake in the southwest corner or our region.
 They raised their son, Mark, here, and Ken enjoyed a successful career in engineering.

 Ken’s ties to the Northland Foundation were planted well before Northland even existed.
 He made two key work connections that grew into close friendships.
-One was with Tom Renier (then at ARDC) and other with the late Mike Zilverberg, a County Commissioner.
+One was with Tom Renier (then at ARDC) and the other with the late Mike Zilverberg, a County Commissioner.

 As the Northland Foundation was being established in 1986, Ken’s friend Mike sat on its first Board, which hired its first President—none other than Tom.